cednore/csharp/README.md

 ## Challenge Description

-The candidate should work on the backend to create APIs that fetch data from external sources and return refined data through endpoints.
+The main focus of this challenge is on the backend implementation.
+The candidate should work on the backend to create APIs that fetch data from the Fake Store API and return refined data through endpoints.
 The React frontend will consume these endpoints to display the data.

 ## Getting Started